William Edwards Educational Charity

 Governance and Leadership

 The charity is governed by 9 trustees who serve without remuneration.
-The charity operates through Heath and Blenkinsop Solicitors in Warwick, with J Hathaway serving as the primary contact.
-No trustees receive any payments or benefits from the charity, and the organization has no trading subsidiaries or employees earning over £60,000.
+The charity operates through Heath and Blenkinsop Solicitors in Warwick, with Mr J M P Hathaway serving as the solicitor/clerk to the charity.
+No trustees receive any payments or benefits from the charity, and the organisation has no trading subsidiaries or employees earning over £60,000.

 How to Apply to William Edwards Educational Charity